rishav781/Test_Agent/deploy/deploy.md

 This folder contains the enhanced **production deployment** script for Linux servers.
 For development and testing on any platform, use `python start.py` instead.

+**Alternative: Nginx Deployment**
+For SSL-enabled deployments with static file serving, see the main README.md for nginx configuration with SSL certificates.

 **When to use this script:**

-- ✅ Production deployment on Linux servers
+- ✅ Production deployment on Linux servers (without nginx)
 - ✅ Need for gunicorn WSGI server with multiple workers
 - ✅ Automated virtual environment and dependency setup
 - ✅ Proper production server configuration

-**When to use `start.py`:**
+**When to use nginx (recommended for public sites):**

-- ✅ Development and testing on any platform (Windows/Mac/Linux)
+- ✅ SSL/HTTPS support
-- ✅ Quick environment switching and server startup
+- ✅ Static file serving
+- ✅ Reverse proxy with load balancing
-- ✅ Flask development server for debugging
+- ✅ Public web deployment

 ## Files